 - Remove the thyme.
 Scoop out two cups of soup (with liquid) and pour into your blender.
 If you have a glass blender, ensure it cools down a bit first!

 - Press the soup setting or blend until fully blended out.
-Pour back into soup pot and blend one more time.
+Pour back into soup pot and mix the soup together one more time to combine everything.

 - Serve the soup and top with your favourite toppings and enjoy!